Build-week-picmetric2/Marketing-Page/README.md

 https://classic.yarnpkg.com/en/docs/install#windows-stable

-YOu can find official LESS Documentation here: http://lesscss.org
+You can find official LESS Documentation here: http://lesscss.org

 Once you are in the root of the project run less-watch-compiler less css index.less